Updated in February 2020

 If you prefer to create your own substitute, check out this recipe by Katie on wellnessmama.com.

 Are you used to adding creamer?
 Go ahead and continue using your favorite kind unless it’s loaded with sugar.
-I opted to swap out the old half and half for full fat organic coconut milk and can attest to its yummy-ness.
+I opted to swap out the old half and half for full-fat organic coconut milk and can attest to its yummy-ness.
+If you are used to powdered coffee creamer you might want to try this healthier soy-free, nut-free, dairy-free version.

-Step Three: Making a Plan to Quit and Sticking to it
+Make a Plan to Quit and Stick to it

 Once you have found a substitute you like, set a date to begin the quitting process and realize your goal.
 Make sure you don’t plan to start during particularly stressful times like the holiday season or when you are in the middle of a major remodel.
 I’m not saying it can’t be done, but why make it harder than it has to be?